 Exploring Shetland in Winter

-2017 will be another year of island hopping around Scotland, I can feel it.
-I started things off with bang; a visit to bonnie Shetland for Up Helly Aa with Haggis Adventures (you can read about my experience here).
+2017 started with bang; a visit to stunning Shetland for Up Helly Aa with Haggis Adventures (you can read about my experience here).

 The Viking fire festival was a burning ball of fun and the perfect incentive to embark on a near 24 hour journey ‘up the way’ by road and ferry.